 Character Matches

-r or n line break
+\r or \n line break

 \t tab

-\f page break (form feed)
+∖f page break (form feed)

-Character Matches \xNN hexadecimal character code NN (for example, \x0D for CR) \x{NNNN} any number of hexadecimal characters NN (for example, $x\{0\}$ will match a null, $x\{304F\}$ will match a Japanese Unicode character) \\ backslash (\)
+Character Matches \xNN hexadecimal character code NN (for example, \x0D for CR) \x{NNNN} any number of hexadecimal characters NN (for example, \x{0} will match a null, \x{304F} will match a Japanese Unicode character) // backslash (\)

 The form of a hex escape is "\xNN", where "N" is any single hex digit [0-9,A-F].
 The "x" may be upper or lower case.
-(You can use the ASCII Table in the Window menu to find the hex value for any 8-bit Macintosh character.)
+(You can use the Character Inspector palette to find the hex value for any selected character or string.)
 You can perform a literal search for any character, including a null, using this option.
 Malformed escapes are treated as literal strings.